-- Our Audit Committee's charter outlines the committee's purpose and responsibilities which are similar in scope to those required of U.S. companies. - Our Audit Committee assesses the auditor's independence on an ongoing basis by reviewing all relationships between the company and its auditor.
+- Our Audit Committee assesses the auditor's independence on an ongoing basis by reviewing all relationships between the company and its auditor.
 It has established the company's hiring guidelines for employees and former employees of the independent auditor.
 The committee also discusses with management and the independent auditors the Company's annual audited financial statements and quarterly financial statements, the Company's earnings press releases, as well as financial information and earning guidance provided to analysts and rating agencies, and policies with respect to risk assessment and risk management.
 It also meets separately, periodically, with management, the internal auditors and the independent auditors. - The Board of Directors has identified Mr. Xie Tao as our Audit Committee Financial Expert. - We are a holding company and the majority of business is done at our main subsidiary, Yuchai.
 Yuchai maintains an independent internal audit function headed by a secondee appointed by the Company.
 The Head of Internal Audit reports to the Chairman of the Audit Committees of the Company and Yuchai who reports to the Boards.
-The Board of Yuchai approves the audit plan, reviews significant audit issues and monitors corrective actions taken by management. - Our compensation committee currently has three members, two of whom are independent within the meaning of the NYSE standards.
+The Board of Yuchai approves the audit plan, reviews significant audit issues and monitors corrective actions taken by management. - Our compensation committee currently has three members, two of whom are independent within the meaning of the NYSE standards. - Our compensation committee reviews among other things the Company's general compensation structure, and reviews, recommends or approves executive appointments, compensation and benefits of directors and executive officers, subject to ratification by the Board of Directors, and supervises the administration of our employee benefit plans, if any. - We do not have a nominating/corporate governance committee.
+However, certain responsibilities of this committee are undertaken by our Compensation Committee, such as the review and approval of executive appointments and all other functions are performed by the Board of Directors.